 Employer of Choice for Gender Equality

-Arup continues to hold the Employer of Choice for Gender Equality (EOCGE) citation, as awarded by the Workplace Gender Equality Agency.
-The EOCGE citation is awarded to organisations who meet 60 plus criteria under 7 focus areas as listed below.
+We continue to hold the Employer of Choice for Gender Equality (EOCGE) citation, as awarded by the Workplace Gender Equality Agency.
+The EOCGE citation is awarded to organisations that meet the 60 plus criteria under the seven focus areas listed below.

 - Leadership, Strategy and Accountability